 Lajia Ruins Museum, located in northwest China’s Qinghai province, is a 4000-year-old earthquake relic, with very well-preserved artifacts and skeletons.
 The entire disaster scene is so shocking it has been likened to the Pompeii tragedy.
 Pompeii was a Roman city wiped off the face of the Earth after a volcanic eruption and buried under ash and pumice.

 Archaeologically, the entire site is stunning: it paints an incredibly well-preserved picture of an important ancient event.
 It is also very important because it holds early clues to an early Bronze Age civilization that lived in the upper Yellow River region and of which we know very little about.
 But from a human point of view, it’s just heartbreaking.

-These people had a rough fate, they were killed by a disaster they could do nothing to protect themselves against; they couldn’t even protect their children, try as they might.
+These people had a rough fate, a disaster killed them they could do nothing to protect themselves; they couldn’t even protect their children, try as they might.
 It’s a testimony to nature’s strength, and how weak we sometimes are against it.

-I just hope they don’t separate the two skeletons.
-I’m not sure why – it’s not for a religious reason – but it just seems wrong to separate the two.
+I hope they don’t separate the two skeletons.
+I’m not sure why – it’s not for a religious reason – but separating the two seems wrong.

 Was this helpful?